PowerMops/powermops-site/src/routes/pmops/Classes-2.md

 string handling.

-Strings have a current size, which is the same as the length of the relocatable block of heap containing the string\'s data.
+Strings have a current size, which is the same as the length of the relocatable block of heap containing the string's data.
 Strings also have two offets into the string data, called POS and LIM.
-POS marks the &lsquo;current&rsquo; position, and LIM the &lsquo;current&rsquo; end.
+POS marks the 'current' position, and LIM the 'current' end.
 Most string operations operate on the substring delimited by POS and LIM, which we call the active part of the string, rather than the whole string.
 We also keep the size of the string (the real size, that is) in